-Launched in September 1997, LCN owns a national license for a French-language specialty channel.
+Launched in September 1997, the Corporation owns a national license for a French-language specialty channel, LCN.
 LCN broadcasts national news and general interest information.
 This channel has to offer newscasts updated at least every 120 minutes.
 Denis Lévesque, Le Québec Matin and Mario Dumont are some examples of shows that are presented.
 Its Website is accessible at tvanouvelles.ca.